There's Something Happening Here

 Nobody's Right If Everybody's Wrong

 So what is happening in China today?
 At the start of February, the PBOC tightened monetary policy in order to clamp down on asset prices and inflation.
-Perhaps not coincidentally, any rise in the China stock market ground to a halt while commodities (NYSEARCA:DJP) prices started falling to the downside.
+Perhaps not coincidentally any rise in the China stock market ground to a halt while commodities (NYSEARCA:DJP) prices started falling to the downside.

 In the months since, China policy makers increasingly turned their attention toward pressing down on burgeoning risks from wealth management products, or WMPs, which are savings vehicles in China that have more than tripled in total assets to roughly $4 trillion, or more than 40% of China's GDP, in just the past three and a half years alone according to Bloomberg.
 These are products that exist in China's shadow banking system, are held off balance sheet (tech bubble era shudder), have terms of less than a year, are commingled with one another, are sometimes made up of assets and loans that are more illiquid and whose values may be difficult to quantify (financial crisis era shudder), and are perceived to be backed by the Chinese government (another financial crisis era shudder).
 And it is more than reasonable to assume that at least a good portion of the funds in these WMPs have found their way offshore to markets all around the world including U.S. capital markets all along the way.